pweingardt/KSPMissionController/README.md

 researching Construction 1 first.
 Same for other tech levels with Multi Levels.

-##Loans Bank Loans:

-Now if you go into the red with mission controller the bank will be happy to lend you the money you need to continue your space program.
-But it will cost you interest.
-At 25% of Your Mission Payouts until you pay off the loan and get back into the Green.

 ## New Update On Loans Version MCE .35

 New Loan system.
 Loan system has been changed.
 There are now 3 levels oh loans..